 Conclusion

-Business analysis is not a new career pathOpens in a new tab., but it sure has evolved with changes in how businesses work.
+Business analysis is not a new career path, but it sure has evolved with changes in how businesses work.
 As organisational roles are getting more flexible, the roles of a traditional business analyst are either mixed with other roles or broken down into smaller, more focussed roles.

 In the end, what a business analyst does for an organisation depends on the nature of the project, the actual goals of the organisation, and the stakeholder requirements.
 But regardless of these aspects, it is safe to say that a business analyst plays a crucial role in the smooth functioning of any organisation.